phirecc/wgnord/README.md

     -o out.conf   Write config to different file
 disconnect:
     wgnord d
+account:
+    wgnord a
+    Prints information about the currently logged in account

 wgnord's files are in /var/lib/wgnord, edit template.conf to change Wireguard options
 ```